Meticulous project planning is something that anybody who wants to succeed in managing projects should strive for, but few really achieve it.

 If you have unlimited resources and unlimited time, theoretically you may achieve anything you desire.
 So here the scope could be as grandiose as you would like.

-In real life you never have unlimited resources or time.
-By the way this is why communism and socialism consistently fail.
+In real life, you never have unlimited resources or time.
+By the way, this is why communism and socialism consistently fail.

 The scope is set by bureaucrats with little knowledge of the right resources needed and appreciation of the time it takes to reach goals.

-If you have fixed resources, you can do trade offs between scope and time.
-If the time is fixed, you can do trade offs between resources and scope.
+If you have fixed resources, you can do trade-offs between scope and time.
+If the time is fixed, you can do trade-offs between resources and scope.

-If the scope is fixed, then you have to do trade offs between time and resources.
+If the scope is fixed, then you have to do trade-offs between time and resources.

 In traditional project management methods like Waterfall, the scope is fixed.
 The team can play with resources and time to plan a project.

-If scope changes or the team encounter unforeseen issues during development which will cause delay in the schedule, they have to add resources or make the project longer in time to get to the goal.
+If scope changes or the team encounter unforeseen issues during development which will cause a delay in the schedule, they have to add resources or make the project longer in time to get to the goal.

-In Agile project management method, the project resources and time are fixed, the only variable is scope.
+In Agile project management method, the project resources and time are fixed, the only variable is the scope.
 In Agile the scope is defined by what is doable with the resources and time the team has.

 So if the resources and time are not enough for a given scope, the scope is reduced.